 For more information about hosting a day in your school email email@example.com and we will call you for a chat as soon as we can.

 Measuring effectiveness of workshops

-Every girl completes a feedback form at the end of the workshop, and we summarise this feedback into a report, so you can understand what the students got out of the session.
+Every girl will be asked to complete a feedback form at the end of the workshop.
+The feedback forms are analysed, and condensed into a summary report, so you can understand what the students got out of the session.
 This will also include recommended follow up work, through PSHE sessions, of content that is specific to your group of teenage girls.